Introduction

 The number and quorum of Administrator Cards in the Administrator Card Set (ACS), and the policy for managing these cards.

-Whether application keys are to be protected by Operator Card Set (OCS), Softcard, or module key protection mechanisms.
+Whether application keys are to be protected by Operator Card Set (OCS) or Softcard protection mechanisms.
+Module key protection mechanism is not supported.

 -